zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://golang.org/pkg/builtin/#pulumi:pulumi:Any">interface{}</a></span>
     </dt>
-    <dd>{{% md %}}default is a default value for undefined object fields.
+    <dd>default is a default value for undefined object fields.
 Defaulting is a beta feature under the CustomResourceDefaulting feature gate.
-Defaulting requires spec.preserveUnknownFields to be false.{{% /md %}}</dd>
+Defaulting requires spec.preserveUnknownFields to be false.</dd>

     <dt class="property-optional"
             title="Optional">